 The same principle should be extended to the international level.
 DEA already has the framework in various source or processing nations to build a multi-national intelligence capability.
 The Attorney General of Mexico, utilizing funding obtained through the State Department's International Narcotics Control Program, has already embarked upon the development of an automated intelligence system linked to the EPIC system in El Paso.
 Indications are that such a capability can be very fruitful in effecting arrests and prosecutions on both sides of the border.
-A major blow was recently dealt to the infamous Herrera "family" of heroin traffickers using intelligence information furnished by EPIC to the Mexican authorities.
-Unfortunately, some of the raids which resulted were unsuccessful, due primarily to a larin action after transmission of the information.
-But this problem can be remedif by efforts to bring the system up to peak operational efficiency and coordinating twith the Mexican federal enforcement effort.
+A major blow was recently dealt to the infamous Herrera "family" of heroin traffickers using intelligence information furnished by EPIC to the Mexicar authorities.
+Unfortunately, some of the raids which resulted were unsuccessful, due primarily to a lag in action after transmission of the information.
+But this problem can be remedied by efforts to bring the system up to peak operational efficiency and coordinating it by efforts to bring the system up to peak operational efficiency and coordinating it with the Mexican federal enforcement effort.
 In my judgment, intelligence on the international level is as important, and it is crucially important, as intelligence on the local level.
 It is a very simplistic principle.
 To catch the traffickers we must identify them, their means of operation, their associates and their equipment.
 The more emphasis we place on this process the more success we will have.